taxjar/taxjar-woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.5.3 (2017-11-17) =
+* Fix total calculations for origin and modified-origin based states

 = 1.5.2 (2017-11-14) =
 * Recalculate totals in WooCommerce 3.2 instead of updating grand total
 * Update "tested up to" for WordPress 4.8.2